VainF/Torch-Pruning/README.md

     pruning_plan.exec()
 ```

 Pruning the resnet.conv1 will affect several layers.
 Let's inspect the pruning plan (with pruning_idxs=[2, 6, 9]).
-It return the pruning details and the total amount of pruned parameters.
 You can also customize the metrics following [test_metrics.py](tests/test_metrics.py).

 ```
 --------------------------------